Operation Hannibal: Start

-During the night of April 4–5, a flotilla of small boats and landing craft evacuated over 30,000 soldiers and civilians from Oxhöfter Kämpe and took them to Hela.
+During the night of 4–5 April a flotilla of small boats and landing craft evacuated over 30,000 soldiers and civilians from Oxhöfter Kämpe and took them to Hela.
 It is estimated that nearly 265,000 people were evacuated from Danzig (modern Gdańsk) to Hela during the month of April alone.

-On April 15, another large convoy consisting of four liners and other transports left Hela with over 20,000 soldiers and civilians.
-On April 16, the Goya was torpedoed and sunk by L-3, with the loss of over 6,000 lives; 183 survived.
+On 15 April another large convoy consisting of four liners and other transports left Hela with over 20,000 soldiers and civilians.
+On 16 April the Goya was torpedoed and sunk by L-3, with the loss of over 6,000 lives; 183 survived.

-Initially, on his becoming Reich President on May 1, Karl Dönitz was determined to continue the war, going so far as to instruct Generaloberst Carl Hilpert that combat troops would have priority in evacuation to Germany from the Courland Pocket.
-It was not until the afternoon of May 6, with British troops practically on his doorstep, that he gave up on that plan.
+Initially, on becoming Reich President on 1 May, Dönitz was determined to continue the war, going so far as to instruct Generaloberst Carl Hilpert that combat troops would have priority in evacuation to Germany from the Courland Pocket.
+It was not until the afternoon of 6 May, with British troops practically on his doorstep, that he gave up on that plan.

-From May 1 to May 8, over 150,000 people were evacuated from the beaches of Hela.
-At 21:00 on May 8, 1945, the last day of the war, a convoy consisting of 92 large and small vessels left the Latvian city of Liepāja (Libau) with 18,000 soldiers and civilians.
+From 1 to 8 May, over 150,000 people were evacuated from the beaches of Hela.
+At 21:00 on 8 May 1945, the last day of the war, a convoy consisting of 92 large and small vessels left the Latvian city of Liepāja (Libau) with 18,000 soldiers and civilians.
 While several hundred of those who had boarded small ships on the last day of the war or after were captured by Soviet MTBs, evacuations to the west continued for at least a week after all such movements were prohibited by the terms of the German surrender.

 Shortages

-Shortages plagued the operation with food and medicine being seen as primary issues for the Nazi administration, causing a trend of elderly and very young children to die on board the rescue ships.
-Other shortages included only a three-week supply of coal remaining for the sea transport tasks and only a ten-day supply for rail transports to move troops to the front, with fuel being at its lowest levels since the war began.
+The collapse of German industry in the later years of the war meant shortages of food and medicine; the evacuation could not be properly supplied and so authorities rationed what they had.
+Military personnel were given priority, while the elderly, young children, and the sick were fed last.
+Consequently, there was a high rate of mortality among old and young refugees.
+Other shortages included only a three-week supply of coal provided for the sea transports and only a ten-day supply for rail transports to move troops to the front, with fuel being at its lowest levels since the war began.

 Losses

-In addition to the Goya, Wilhelm Gustloff, and General von Steuben, 158 other merchant vessels were lost during the 15-week course of Operation Hannibal (January 23 – May 8, 1945).
+In addition to the Goya, Wilhelm Gustloff, and General von Steuben, 158 other merchant vessels were lost during the 15-week course of Operation Hannibal (23 January – 8 May 1945).